enricoros/fotowall/README.markdown

 Special requests:

-* click left/right/top/bottom to mirror the photo on that axis (Alberto Scarpa)
 * checkbox for a "beginner mode" (Alberto Scarpa)

 Newest:

 * add effects to photos
 * place the title anywhere
-* display on-screen selection for picture frame
+* display on-screen selection for pictures
 * perform rectangular image composition based on an input picture (color, pattern)
 * perform image distribution based on shapes or probability sampling (on a sprayed grayscale canvas)
 * add an overlay html help when going on the lower-left corner